MANAV2502/Dock-GPU/README.md

 ## Overview

 Dock-GPU is a Colab front end for **AutoDock-GPU**.
-The notebook handles GPU/CUDA setup, file staging, and results retrieval via `#@param` cells; one of two Bash scripts (`gpu_rigid_colab_docking.sh` · `gpu_flexible_colab_docking.sh`) performs the actual docking, chosen by whether the receptor is rigid or carries flexible side chains.
+The notebook handles GPU/CUDA setup, file staging, and results retrieval via `#@param` cells; one of two Bash scripts (`gpu_rigid_colab_docking.sh`/`gpu_flexible_colab_docking.sh`) performs the actual docking, chosen by whether the receptor is rigid or carries flexible side chains.
 Either script can also run standalone on any CUDA-capable Linux machine.

 **Scope:** structure-based virtual screening, docking prepared ligand `.pdbqt` files against `AutoGrid4` receptor maps via AutoDock-GPU's GPU-parallelized LGA.
 Receptor/ligand preparation (protonation, charges, torsion trees, grid boxes) must already be done upstream (e.g. ADFRsuite, Meeko).
 For flexible campaigns, the receptor must be split into a rigid PDBQT and a `<receptor_name>_flex.pdbqt`, per the `prepare_flexreceptor4.py` convention — this is what the flexible script's auto-detection keys on.